System Office Recruitment Procedures

 Interviewing Process

-The following approvals are necessary prior to scheduling interviews: applicable hiring authority, Diversity & Equity Officer, and the Office of Human Resources.
+The following approvals are necessary prior to scheduling interviews: applicable hiring authority, EEO Officer, and the Office of Human Resources.
 Upon receiving the necessary approvals the supervisor may make the appropriate interview appointments.
 Prior to the interview, the supervisor and committee members shall, in addition to becoming familiar with the applications, review the position summary/job description, required qualifications, and advertisement.
-The search committee chair shall invite a member of Human Resources to a committee meeting to discuss appropriate interview inquiries.
+The search committee chair shall invite a member of Human Resources to a committee meeting to discuss confidentiality and appropriate interview inquiries.
 At the discretion of the Office of Human Resources the committee may be excused from this requirement if a similar meeting has occurred within a reasonable period of time, or the committee members have otherwise participated in this type of orientation process.
 The purpose of the interview is to collect additional information on the applicant's job related knowledge, skills and abilities, which should be helpful in selecting the individual most likely to succeed in the job.

 An interview should be as structured as possible, yet tailored to each particular applicant.
 Each interviewer should evaluate the same general criteria for each applicant.